3d-partons/partons/doc/markdown/partons_with_vm.md

 ## Hyper-V {#vm_tips_hyper-v}

 In some cases the VirtualBox is not supported by the Windows operation system.
-As a result error `Raw-mode is unavailable courtesy of Hyper-V` occurs.
+As a result error `Raw-mode is unavailable courtesy of Hyper-V` occurs when one wants to run any virtual machine.
 ![](../images/VirtualBox_error.png "Error in Virtual Box") Windows uses its own virtual machine software, which is incompatible with Virtual Box.
 That is the reason of the error.
-In that case one option is to turn off completely Hyper-V or install %PARTONS with Hyper-V.
+In that case one possibility is to turn off completely Hyper-V, the other possibility is to install %PARTONS with Hyper-V.
 See [this tutorial](@ref hyper-v) for later.

 ## Keyboard layout {#vm_tips_keyboard}